 8) Use this information to inform other processes like mitigation or criminal investigations.

-Users: Law enforcement personnel, security researchers, CERT teams, first responders
+Users: Authorised law enforcement personnel, accredited security researchers, CERT teams, first responders

-Data: Full available contact information for registrant and any other contacts (e-mail, phone number, and contact handle most useful), nameservers, registrar, reseller, creation date
+Data: Email address for registrant, nameservers, registrar, reseller, creation date

 1C-2 Purpose Name: Examine all domains sharing one or more key elements tied to abuse to determine if a larger issue exists

-NEW VERSION: Access information provided during registration or updates to enable security professionals and law enforcement to examine all domains sharing one or more key elements tied to abuse to determine if a larger issue exists.
+NEW VERSION: Access information provided during registration or updates to enable accredited security professionals and authorised law enforcement personnel to examine all domains sharing one or more key elements tied to abuse to determine if a larger issue exists.

 Definition: Individual data elements that appear in RDS data are often identified in investigations as being associated with abuse.
 For example, these could include a phone number used by a serial scammer, an e-mail address used in prior security incidents or malicious registrations, a PO box of a known criminal operation.
 Using such elements and reverse whois queries, an investigator can find domain names likely to be associated with malicious activities and examine them for abusive behavior and/or monitor them for future activities.